Shaquille O’Neal’s Height and Shoe Size: Discover the NBA Legend’s Staggering Stats

 Yann Herrmann helps launch Shaquille O'Neal's menswear collection at Macy's Herald SquareYann Herrmann helps launch Shaquille O’Neal’s menswear collection at Macy’s Herald Square in New York City on April 12, 2004 (Credit: PNP / WENN)

-His post-NBA ventures include a budget sneaker line – ‘Shaq Sneakers’ – that replicates some of his most iconic sneakers for under $100, with a focus on children’s shoes.
+His post-NBA ventures include a budget sneaker line – ‘Shaq Sneakers’ – that replicates some of his most iconic sneakers for under $100, focusing on children’s shoes.

-While the world of NBA often focuses on the most coveted sneakers that cost several hundred dollars, O’Neal has struck out and created an affordable sneakers line that lets the average person experience a little of the NBA sneakers world.
+While the NBA often focuses on the most coveted sneakers, which cost several hundred dollars, O’Neal has struck out and created an affordable sneakers line that lets the average person experience a little of the NBA sneakers world.

 O’Neal’s focus on affordable sneakers has paid off.
-In 2016, the former NBA start posted on social media to say that his shoe brand had sold over 120 million pairs of shoes at Walmart.
+In 2016, the former NBA star posted on social media that his shoe brand had sold over 120 million pairs of shoes at Walmart.

 Taahirah O'Neal, host Shaquille O'Neal, Shareef O'Neal, Shaqir O'Neal, Me'arah O'Neal, and Myles O'Neal attend the Third Annual Hall of Game AwardsTaahirah O’Neal, host Shaquille O’Neal, Shareef O’Neal, Shaqir O’Neal, Me’arah O’Neal, and Myles O’Neal attend the Third Annual Hall of Game Awards hosted by Cartoon Network at Barker Hangar on February 9, 2013, in Santa Monica, California (Credit: Brian To / WENN)

 In 2019, O’Neal collaborated with Skechers to release the ‘Shaq by Skechers’ collection for kids.
-The Skechers collaboration used the iconic Shaq logo of O’Neal dunking and is the first time that the iconic American brand has created a specific basketball shoe.
+The Skechers collaboration used the iconic Shaq logo of O’Neal dunking, and it is the first time the iconic American brand has created a specific basketball shoe.

-As no stranger to the struggles of finding shoes that are big enough to accommodate his feet, O’Neal famously helped out a teenager who was experiencing the same problem.
+As no stranger to the struggles of finding shoes big enough to accommodate his feet, O’Neal famously helped a teenager who was experiencing the same problem.

 Shaquille O'Neal and Jay-Z attend Michael Rubin's Fanatics Super Bowl Party Shaquille O’Neal and Jay-Z attend Michael Rubin’s Fanatics Super Bowl Party at Loews Miami Beach Hotel on February 1, 2020, in Miami Beach, Florida (Credit: WENN / Instar)

-Shaquille O’Neal said that he was inspired to start looking into the prospect of creating affordable shoes after an encounter with a woman before an NBA game.
+Shaquille O’Neal said he was inspired to research the possibility of creating affordable shoes after an encounter with a woman before an NBA game.

-She rejected his offer of $1,000 before asking why no one tried to make shoes that ordinary people could afford.
-It was this chance meeting that caused him to turn his back on the world of lucrative brand collaborations and to instead focus on his Walmart line.
+She rejected his $1,000 offer before asking why no one had tried to make shoes ordinary people could afford.
+It was this chance meeting that led him to turn his back on the lucrative world of brand collaborations and instead focus on his Walmart line.

 He also disclosed on social media that his father was a source of inspiration after the man reminded him that a basketball career could not last forever and that he needed a separate business.

-Thanks to his shoe lines and other investments, O’Neal now makes more than he did at the height of his NBA career.
-His business empire includes restaurant franchises, a partnership with Papa John, and fitness gyms.
+Thanks to his wildly successful footwear ventures and savvy investments, O’Neal now earns more than he did at the height of his NBA career.

 View this post on Instagram